schroffl/node-lzo/README.md

 ## Methods
 #### compress(data, *length*)
-*data* can be anything, as long as it can be converted to a String.
-Buffers however, are passed directly.
+If *data* is not a Buffer, the function will try to convert it via `Buffer.from`.
 If you specify a *length*, the function will allocate that much memory for the compressed data.
-Returns the compressed data in form of a Buffer.
-The compressed length can just be read via its `length` property.
+Returns the compressed data as a Buffer.

 #### decompress(data, *length*)
-*data* can be anything, as long as it can be converted to a String.
-Buffers however, are passed directly.
+If *data* is not a Buffer, the function will try to convert it via `Buffer.from`.
 If you specify a *length*, the function will allocate that much memory for the decompressed data.
 I suggest you to do so whenever you know the length.
-Returns the decompressed data in form of a Buffer.
+Returns the decompressed data as a Buffer.

 ## Errors
 Code | Description